Severe Weather Awareness Week in Colorado gets started

 THUNDERSTORM SEASON IS APPROACHING, ARE YOU READY?

-The National Weather Service wants everyone to be part of a Weather Ready ation.
-Colorado is an annual host for tornadoes…flash floods…hail…killer lightning… And wind damage.
-Are you weather ready…do you know how to stay safe when severe weather threatens?
-Governor Hickenlooper has proclaimed this week…April 14th to April 20th as Colorado Severe Weather Awareness Week.
-Now is the time to learn more about severe weather in Colorado and develop severe weather preparedness plans.
+The National Weather Service wants everyone to be part of a Weather Ready Nation.
+Colorado is an annual host for tornadoes…flash floods… tornadoes…damaging hail…killer lightning…and wind damage.
+Are you weather ready…now is the time to make sure you know how to stay safe when severe weather threatens.
+This week…April 12th to 18th is Colorado Severe Weather Preparedness Week.

 The 2008 Windsor tornado highlighted just how dangerous weather in Colorado can be.
 Are you and your family prepared?